ScreamingPigeon/screamingpigeon.github.io/content/projects/ooo_pt1.md

 This post is about 5 months late.
 I created the markdown file on 12/23/2025 but never got around to writing anything to it.
-Now, I have some time on my hands (and I feel bad about not writing as often as I had planned to) - so I figure I'll give this a shot again.
+Now, I have some time on my hands (and I feel bad about not writing as often as I had planned to) - so I figured I will give this a shot again.